Archanajs2001/Machine-Learning-model---Supply-Chain-Management/README.md

+**Best Machine Learning Model**

+- **Gradient Boosting Regressor**

+Evaluation Metrics:

+- **R2 Score : 0.994199**

+- **Mean Absolute Values : 0.058168**

+- **Root Mean Squared Value : 0.076167**

 **Gradient Boosting Regressor is the Best Model.
-By Utilizing this Machine Learning Model, we can make highly accurate predictions making it the preferred and most effective machine learning model for our task.**
+By utilizing this Machine Learning Model, we can make highly accurate predictions making it the preferred and most effective machine learning model for our task.**

 ## Insights and Recommendations